Oachristensen/Gravity-Cube/README.md

 [PCB schematic]

 ### Software
-The program is written in C and compiled using the Espressif build system and the Espressif led_strip library
+The program is written in C and compiled and flashed using the Espressif build system

 [Buildguide]